 For accessing these more advanced features, use the older Google Wi-Fi app.
 There you can make DHCP reservations or manage the system's privacy settings.
 That the two apps haven't been integrated is a mystery.

-Nest WiFi: Smart-home integration
+Nest WiFi review: Smart-home integration

 Along with the Nest WiFi gear, Google's Home app can be a one-stop shop for controlling a variety of home automation items, like any of the best smart light bulbs.
 To add a device, tap the "+" in the main screen's upper left corner.